China imports first U.S. crude in two months, traders still wary

 But West Texas Intermediate (WTI) Midland which was recently sold at about $2 a barrel above dated Brent could work, he said.

-Reporting by Chen Aizhu in BEIJING and Florence Tan in SINGAPORE; Editing by Manolo Serapio Jr. and Andrew Heavens
+Reporting by Chen Aizhu in BEIJING and Florence Tan in SINGAPORE; Editing by Manolo Serapio Jr. and Marguerita Choy